aguspesce/aspect-docker/README.md

 Linux](https://docs.docker.com/install/linux/linux-postinstall/) to get more information about this.**

-It is necessary to create the docker group and add your user:

-Create the docker group:
+It is necessary to create the docker group and add your user.
+Therefore, create the docker group:

     sudo groupadd docker